What is Predictive Analytics?

 What is Predictive Analytics and How Does It Actually Work?

-At its core, predictive analytics is the process of using historical data, statistical algorithms, and machine learning algorithms for predictive analytics to identify the likelihood of future outcomes.
-It isn't magic; it’s math applied to history to create a roadmap for the future.
+At its core, predictive analytics is the process of using historical data, statistical algorithms, and machine learning to identify the likelihood of future outcomes.
+It isn't magic, and it isn't a "gut feeling" scaled by a computer.
+It is the science of probability applied to your business's specific DNA.

 How does the predictive analytics process function?